-After tweeting for help, I established that certain cultivares of chestnuts are easier to peel than others.
+After tweeting for help, I established that certain cultivars of chestnuts are easier to peel than others.
 I clearly didn’t have these.

 I was also nibbling on a few bits of the roasted flesh and was loving the taste.

-I chopped half an onion finely and sweted off in a little olive oil and then a knob of butter, until soft and transluscent (about 8 minutes).
+I chopped half an onion finely and sweated off in a little olive oil and then a knob of butter, until soft and translucent (about 8 minutes).
 I then added the chestnuts and covered them with water.
-I added 1 Tbs of liquid stock (Nomu fond), you dont want the stock to over power, you want the chestnut flavour to be the hero.
+I added 1 Tbs of liquid stock (Nomu fond), you don’t want the stock to overpower, you want the chestnut flavour to be the hero.
 I also added a few sprigs of chopped fennel leaves and allowed this all to simmer for 30 minutes.

 Allow it to cool a bit and then blend.
 The texture becomes very thick and creamy.
 Put the pot back onto the heat, adjust seasoning and add more chopped fennel and a few Tablespoons of cream (about 2 – 3).
 The texture of this soup thins out nicely when heated and as soon as it cools it thickens.